There is a difference between a book review and a book recommendation. (Publishers Weekly blogger Bethanne Patrick)

 - My degree – albeit completed over 30 years ago – was in English Literature

 When it comes to reviewing, I see myself as an analytical critic rather than a critical (in the modern negative connotation of the word) analyst.
-In other words, I like to explore, understand and describe what makes a work tick rather than look for things to criticise.
+In other words, I like to explore, understand and describe what makes a work tick rather than look for things to “criticise”.
 I like most of what I read.
 This is partly because I try to choose books that I think I will like – I can’t see the point of wasting my precious time on reading something that is clearly not my cup-of-tea.
-It is also because once I start reading a work I look to understand and appreciate it.
-I might find things to fault, things I don’t like, but I also tend to always find things to enjoy.
+It is also because once I commit to a work I look to understand and appreciate it.
+I might find things to “fault”, things I don’t like, but I also tend to always find things to enjoy, to approve.
 My goal is to come away from a book having gained something from it.
 Why else would I have read it?
+(In other words, if I mistakenly start a book that doesn’t appeal to me, I don’t finish it – and I don’t review books I don’t finish.)

 That said, my reviews are my honest opinion – I am not going to enthuse where it is not warranted.
 I honour and respect authors but I also honour and respect readers.
 I aim to be fair to both – after all, my opinions are just that, my opinions and are framed by my specific likes, dislikes, preferences and, I suppose if I’m honest, biases.
 All my reviews should be read in the light of this fact…and, probably, the more of them you read the more you will discern my preferences and biases!
 I would call my reviewing style semi-formal – it’s personalised but essentially traditional in structure, and is sometimes supported by a little research.